anisul-Islam/javascript-documentation/README.md

 ### 1.2 Output & comment

-- output functions: functions that will help you to show output such as document.write(), console.log(), alert()
+- output functions: functions that will help you to show output such as document.write(), window global object -> console.log(), lert(), confirm()
 - console
-  - console has variations: console.clear(), console.error(), console.info(), console.warn()
-  - console will help the developers for finding any error during the development process. console.log() allows you to visualize your code in the console.
+  - console will help the developers for finding any error during the development process. console.error(), console.info(), console.warn(), console.log() allows you to visualize your code in the console.
   - The console is only visible to you (the developer), but not the end-user.
   - console.log() helps you find bugs.
   - console.log does NOT replace return
   - console.log will never modify the result of a function, it will just show you a string or a number in the Console.
 - Comments in JavaScript are used to provide explanations or additional information within your code.
 They are not executed by the JavaScript interpreter and are meant for human readability.
 JavaScript supports two primary types of comments:

   1. **Single-line Comments**: